[3.8] Wallach's Hierophant Holy Flame Totems (Early 3.8 Changes)

-Now that Synthesis is behind us and the Circle of Anguish ring is not accessible, our best bet is the Essence Worm to allow us to use Herald of Ash and Zealotry without reserving any mana (keeping it available for Mind Over Matter).
+Even though Circle of Anguish makes a return in 3.8, our safest bet is the Essence Worm to allow us to use Herald of Ash and Zealotry without reserving any mana (keeping it available for Mind Over Matter).
 If you only have one of these, prioritize Herald of Ash over Zealotry and use a good Rare ring in your other ring slot with standard defensive or caster offensive affixes (cast speed, critical strike chance, critical strike multiplier, life, mana, resists, etc).

-My rings as of Uber Elder kill in Synthesis league (RIP):
+My rings as of Uber Elder kill in Synthesis league (welcome back!):

 A good Rare is my recommendation here, especially if you are running two unique rings as your resists will be harder to cap.
 Offensively the most important affix you can get in this slot is critical strike multiplier as it rolls higher in this slot than any other jewelry slot we have.
 Life should also be on this slot; beyond that pick up whatever resists you need patched and then grab more offensive caster affixes (critical strike chance, cast speed, spell / fire damage).

 Elder rares in particular have a very nice "Gain XX% of Physical Damage as Extra Fire Damage" affix (ilvl 75 or higher) which is a great offensive affix for this build.
 If you're going to craft an Amulet, try to use an Elder base.